-- Automating tax and customs operations by implementing: - (iii) the full function production version of the ASYCUDA-World integrated customs software package for the entire country (March 2016), after completing pilot testing of this version (covering imports and exports) in the Kingston port by end-May 2015 (proposed structural benchmark), and - (iv) Phase 2 of the RAiS (GENTAX) integrated tax software package, for all major tax types by end-December 2015 (proposed structural benchmark); the stamp duty and transfer tax will be added if possible (April 2016). - Implementing new revenue productivity indicators that measure the effectiveness and the efficiency of the tax system (structural benchmark for end-November 2015), building on TA provided by the Fund.
-The indicators should cover e-filing, non-filing, audit coverage, objection, and appeals results, arrears collection, collectible and disputed debts, refund processing, and customs clearance and customs post-clearance audits.
+- Implementation of automation of tax and customs operations: - (i) the full function production version of the ASYCUDA-World integrated customs software package for the entire country (March 2016); - (ii) Phase 2 of the RAiS (GENTAX) integrated tax software package, for all major tax types by end-December 2015 (structural benchmark); the stamp duty and transfer tax will be added if possible (April 2016). - (iii) Phase 1 of the Enterprise Content Management (ECM) system processes comprising (1) the electronic imaging and data capture of paper tax returns and (2) the electronic imaging of other paper documents (e.g., taxpayer letters, certified copies of certificates, auditor working papers, taxpayer rulings etc); and linking these processes to RAiS case actioning and reporting components by end December 2015.